jacobras/size-diff-action/README.md

 # Size Diff Action

+This GitHub Action can:

-GitHub Action to track file size changes in PRs.
-It can track a single file and/or list all modified large files in a PR.
+1. Track changes to a single file and summarize the increase/decrease
+2. List all modified large files in a PR

+And do either one of those or both at the same time!
 For example, here's how it looks tracking an Android app's debug APK size:

 ![](docs/screenshot.png)

-This will also show increases caused by adding/updating third-party dependencies.
+It clearly lists the culprit.
+The single file difference will also show increases caused by adding/updating third-party dependencies.

-Passing in a file to track is optional since v2, here's how it looks only listing the large modified files in a PR:
+Passing in a main file to track is optional since `v2`, here's how it looks only listing the large modified files in a
+PR:

 ![](docs/screenshot_large_files_only.png)